-Its lower course descends through the Gauley River National Recreational Area, a world-class destination for whitewater rafting expeditions, above which it is impounded as Summersville Lake, the largest lake in West Virginia.
+The river rises in the Monongahela National Forest in the Allegheny Mountains region.
+Its lower course descends through the Gauley River National Recreational Area, a world-class destination for paddling and whitewater rafting.
+The National Park Service administers the recreation area as part of the New River Gorge National Park and Preserve.
+Above the recreation area, the river is impounded as Summersville Lake, the largest lake in West Virginia.
 The upper river and three of its primary tributaries, the Cherry River, Cranberry River, and Williams River, are popular fly-fishing streams.
-Its lower tributary river, the Meadow River, is a popular whitewater stream.
+Its lower tributary river, the Meadow River, is a famous whitewater and bass-fishing stream.

 History of the Gauley River

-The watershed of the Gauley remained mostly unoccupied as a result of its rugged terrain.
+Aboriginal people lived within the watershed of the Gauley River, though it remained largely unoccupied as a result of its rugged terrain.
 The first European settlement in the region was at Peters Creek in Nicholas County in the 1700s.
 Coal and timber operations were established throughout the basin in the late 1800s, drawing more people to settle along the Gauley River and surrounding uplands.

-On September 10, 1861, a skirmish erupted between Union and Confederate soldiers at Carnifex Ferry, a crossing on the Gauley River near the mouth of the Meadow River, now preserved as part of Carnifex Ferry Battlefield State Park.
+During the Civil War, on September 10, 1861, a skirmish erupted between soldiers at Carnifex Ferry, which was a crossing on the Gauley River at the mouth of the Meadow River.
+It is now preserved as part of Carnifex Ferry Battlefield State Park.